 - Provides great bonding time

 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, we might be rewarded a small commission of the sale, at no additional cost to you.
 Please note that we will only promote products we personally use or can recommend without hesitation.

 Lift the flap Books

 Babies and toddlers love rhymes, repetition, and elements of surprise.
 For instance, you must have seen how much they giggle every single time you play the ‘Peek-a-boo’ game with them.

 Haven’t you?
 Lift-the-flap books use this simple concept to grab the attention of kids.
 Every page will have a flap and a surprise element hiding below it.

 “Where’s spot“, “Dear Zoo“, “Peek-a-boo Zoo“, and “Where’s baby’s belly button” are some of our favorites in this category of books.
-However, the flaps in most of these books are made out of card stock paper and pretty fragile to be handled by little hands.
+However, the flaps in most of these books are made out of card stock paper and are pretty fragile to be handled by little hands.

 So, you have to be careful.
 There are a few books that come with felt flaps that can hold up some action and can be easily handled by toddlers as well as babies.
 There is a “Where’s the” series by Nosy Crow & Ingela P Arrhenius which are great felt flap books.

 Pop-up books are the ones where a picture pops up when you turn the page.
 For example, a frog opens its mouth to catch a fly!
 A dolphin jumps out water!
 The page pops up into a vibrant landscape!
 Sounds fun, right?
 Kids enjoy the surprise factor and the vibrant illustration in these books a lot.